 Our due date has this magical quality because it symbolises the day that we become a mother, whether it’s the first time or to a new little one.
 The thing is, because the date carries such meaning to us, we hang everything on it, and rightly so.
 We start planning, things like…

-- when to give up work
+- deciding when to give up work

-- when to have the baby shower
+- picking a date for the baby shower

 - when to start preparing the nursery